-An avid border collie enthusiasts has Barbara currently serving on the board of both the United States Border Collie Handler's Association and the American Border Collie Association.
+As an avid border collie enthusiast, Barbara is currently serving on the board of both the United States Border Collie Handler's Association and the American Border Collie Association.

 Adele Scheib and her family moved to Nelson County from Pennsylvania almost 20 years ago to pursue livestock and vegetable farming.
 Presently sheep, cattle, pigs and chickens reside on their farm along with the family dog and a couple of cats.

 Fonda was born and raised in Nelson County and graduated from Nelson County High School.
-She has volunteered at Almost Home Pet Adoption Center for 8 years and is currently on the board there and retains the position of the dog intake manager.
-Fonda and her husband enjoy fostering dogs and puppies and have been doing so for the last 9 years.
+She has volunteered at Almost Home Pet Adoption Center for fourteen years.
+Fonda and her husband enjoy fostering dogs and puppies, and have been doing so for the last fifteen years.